emunhoz/emunhoz/README.md

 #### 👨‍💻 About me

-Currently working as software engineer (focus on the front end) with over 6 years of experience and worked as designer for 6 years.
+Currently working as a software engineer (focus on front end) with over 6 years of experience and worked as a designer for 6 years in my first jobs.

-For that reason (code development + designer experience) I like to work closely ui/ux team looking to help build the best of both worlds and bring it to the products and I believe that this kinda experience can bring out many advantages and facilities when developing products.
+For that reason (code development + designer experience) I like to work closely ui/ux team always looking to help/build the best of both worlds and bring it to the products and I believe that this kinda experience can bring out many advantages and facilities when developing products.

-I have a lot of experience creating products from scratch (even designing the product screens/components).
+I have a lot of experience creating products from scratch (even designing screens and components).

 #### 🌎  Open source projects